 Robust CAD Integration

-A major bottleneck in using MCNP is the creation of Constructive Surface Geometry (CSG), which can be extremely time consuming to both build and verify.
+A major bottleneck when using MCNP is the creation of Constructive Surface Geometry (CSG), which can be extremely time consuming to both build and verify.
 Attila4MC provides CAD integration with MCNP, allowing 3D solid models to be imported into Attila4MC, meshed, then exported in a format readable by the unstructured mesh capabilities in MCNP.
-This approach is consistent with state-of-the-art technology in well-established established computer aided engineering (CAE) fields such as finite element analysis (FEA) and computational fluid dynamics (CFD), and enables MCNP to be integrated more effectively into the design cycle.
+This approach is consistent with state-of-the-art technology in well-established computer aided engineering (CAE) fields such as finite element analysis (FEA) and computational fluid dynamics (CFD), and enables MCNP to be integrated more effectively into the design cycle.

 Where pre-existing CAD data is not available, SpaceClaim offers simple to use features for rapidly building complex models that are ideal for part-time users.

 Attila4MC provides an intuitive, process based graphical user interface (GUI) for setting up MCNP calculations.
 Most fixed source calculations can be setup entirely through the GUI, including volume source definitions, material creation, material-to-region assignments, solver controls, variance reduction, and tally specifications.
 To aid in verification, regions can be visualized by material assignment, allowing regions to be visualized by material type.
 Time saving features, such as automated material-to-region assignments based on CAD part names, help minimize user errors and streamline the setup of complex models.

 The Attila4MC generated MCNP input decks are heavily commented and easily readable, facilitating verification and modification for advanced cards not supported in the GUI.

 MCNP can be directly run from within the Attila4MC GUI, or Attila4MC can automatically pack the MCNP input files to be run on another machine.